Bob McAdoo: Buffalo Braves (1972–1976)

-McAdoo was frustrated with Buffalo's losing in his rookie season, saying, "Here I was sitting at Buffalo, we were on the way to losing 61 games and we didn't have any players.
+After rumored contract talks between the number one draft pick-holding Portland Trail Blazers and McAdoo failed to come to fruition, Portland selected fellow center LaRue Martin, and Buffalo took the plunge on McAdoo with the number 2 pick.
+McAdoo signed, but quickly became frustrated with Buffalo's losing in his rookie season, saying, "Here I was sitting at Buffalo, we were on the way to losing 61 games and we didn't have any players.
 My wife could have outrun those people."

+In spite of this, he immediately became one of the NBA's premier players, winning the 1973 NBA Rookie of the Year Award and being named to the NBA All-Rookie First Team.

-His second season (1973–74) remains the last time an NBA player has averaged both 30.0 points and 15.0 rebounds per game.
-McAdoo also led the NBA in field goal percentage in 1973–74, shooting 54.7 percent.
-That year he enjoyed his first of five All-Star selections, and led Buffalo to its first playoffs appearance, though they would lose in the first round to Dave Cowens and the eventual-champion Boston Celtics.
+As a sophomore in 1973-74, McAdoo exploded into the limelight, earning the first of three consecutive NBA scoring titles while leading the NBA in field goal percentage and shooting 54.7 percent.
+He also enjoyed his first of five All-Star selections, and led Buffalo to its first playoffs appearance, though they would lose in the first round to Dave Cowens and the eventual-champion Boston Celtics.
+McAdoo's 1973-74 performance remains the last time an NBA player has averaged both 30.0 points and 15.0 rebounds per game.